Kinetic interacting particle system: parameter estimation from complete and partial discrete observations: Introduction

 A large number of contribution is concerned with statistical inference for diffusions, we refer for example to the books \cite{Iac10, Kes12} and \cite{Kut04}.
 Moving in particular to parameter estimation for SDEs, a natural approach to estimating unknown parameters from the continuous observation of the diffusion would be to use maximum likelihood estimation.
-However, the likelihood function based on the discrete sample is not tractable, as it depends on the transition densities of the process, which are not explicitly known.
-To overcome this difficulty, several methods have been developed for high-frequency estimation of discretely observed classical SDEs.
-A widely-used method involves considering a pseudo- likelihood function, often based on the high-frequency approximation of the process dynamics using the Euler scheme, as seen in \cite{Flo89, Kes97} and \cite{Yos92}.
+However, the likelihood function based on the discrete sample is not tractable, as it depends on the transition densities of the process, which are not explicitly known. {\spa To address this challenge, several methods have been developed for the high-frequency estimation of discretely observed classical SDEs.
+In this context, high-frequency refers to the asymptotic regime in which the discretization step $\Delta_n$ tends to zero as the number of observations $n$ increases.} A widely-used method involves considering a pseudo-likelihood function, often based on the high-frequency approximation of the process dynamics using the Euler scheme, as seen in \cite{Flo89, Kes97} and \cite{Yos92}.

 Transitioning to statistical inference for interacting particle systems, it is worth noting that, aside from the early work by Kasonga in \cite{Kas}, the literature in this area is quite recent.
 The reason for this delay is that the initial interest in these systems stemmed from microscopic particle systems derived from statistical physics, which were not directly observable.
 However, the landscape has shifted due to the growing number of applications in this framework, as previously mentioned.
 These applications have generated data, sparking interest among statisticians to explore this area further.